lizard-demon/bhopblox/README.md

 ### Current Gameplay Experience

 **What You Can Do Right Now:**
-- **Browse 6 Unique Voxel Worlds**: Explore detailed descriptions of Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, and Desert Oasis
+- **Browse 6 Unique Voxel Worlds**: Explore detailed descriptions of Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, and Desert Oasis with author information
-- **Experience Authentic Minecraft Interface**: Enjoy complete block-style aesthetics with stone panels, dirt/grass backgrounds, and pixelated styling
+- **Experience Authentic Minecraft Interface**: Enjoy complete block-style aesthetics with stone-textured panels, dirt/grass backgrounds, and pixelated rendering
-- **Interactive World Selection**: Click to select worlds with visual feedback (bright green highlighting) and audio confirmation
+- **Interactive World Selection**: Click to select worlds with visual feedback (bright green highlighting) and audio confirmation (ascending chord progressions)
-- **Launch WebAssembly Engine**: Initialize the voxel engine infrastructure and see the canvas display with Minecraft-style frame
+- **Launch WebAssembly Engine**: Initialize the voxel engine infrastructure with real-time status updates and see the canvas display with authentic Minecraft-style block frame
-- **Immersive Audio Experience**: Listen to generative ambient music that evolves across multiple musical scales, plus contextual sound effects
+- **Immersive Audio Experience**: Listen to generative ambient music that evolves across multiple musical scales (pentatonic, Japanese, Hirajoshi), plus contextual sound effects for every interaction
-- **Seamless Navigation**: Switch between world selection and engine states using ESC key or exit button with smooth transitions
+- **Seamless Navigation**: Switch between world selection and engine states using ESC key or "◀ EXIT" button with smooth transitions and proper cleanup

 **The Experience:**
 The game currently focuses on the world browsing and selection experience within an authentic Minecraft-style interface.
-When you select and launch a world, the WebAssembly voxel engine initializes successfully, automatically loading world data directly into the Emscripten virtual filesystem.
-The engine displays a canvas with the foundation ready for future voxel content.
-The emphasis is on the immersive block-themed atmosphere, sophisticated audio system, streamlined data loading, and seamless Reddit integration.
+When you select and launch a world, the WebAssembly voxel engine initializes successfully with real-time status updates ("Loading engine..." → "Ready"), automatically loading world.dat data directly into the Emscripten virtual filesystem.
+The engine displays a responsive canvas (up to 1000x650px) with Minecraft-style block frame and the foundation ready for future voxel content.
+The emphasis is on the immersive block-themed atmosphere, sophisticated generative audio system, streamlined data loading, and seamless Reddit integration.

 ### What You Experience Right Now

 **🎨 Visual Experience:**
 - Complete Minecraft-style interface with authentic block textures and pixelated rendering
-- Stone-textured panels with 3D block borders and authentic color schemes
+- Stone-textured panels with block borders and authentic color schemes
 - Dirt/grass background patterns with block grid overlays
 - Responsive design that maintains block aesthetics across all devices